Best Rabbit Pet Insurance Plans

 Common insurance claims related to myxomatosis are typically for pain management, administering of fluids, and hospitalization.
 Vaccinations for myxomatosis are available and highly recommended.

 Rabbits are highly allergic to ivy, mistletoe, and holly.
-Veterinarians frequently treat rabbits for plant poisoning.
+Veterinarians frequently treat wild and house rabbits for plant poisoning.

 Common symptoms include diarrhea, abdominal tenderness, convulsions, and paralysis.
 Different recommended treatment options are activated charcoal, gastric lavage, IV fluids, and blood transfusion, depending on the severity of the symptoms.